The Psoas Major

 Chronic low back pain always has a structural cause in the spine.

-A significant proportion of chronic low back pain — especially that without correlation with imaging findings or with a discrepancy between pain and radiologic findings — has a myofascial component of the psoas as the main cause or aggravating factor.
-Shortening of the psoas with consequent lumbar hyperlordosis is a biomechanical cause of pain, even in the absence of disc herniation or stenosis.
+A significant proportion of chronic low back pain — especially cases without correlation to imaging findings, or with a discrepancy between pain and radiologic findings — has a myofascial psoas component as the main cause or aggravating factor.
+Psoas shortening with consequent lumbar hyperlordosis is a biomechanical cause of pain, even without disc herniation or stenosis.

 Abdominal exercises (sit-ups, leg raises) strengthen and help the psoas.

 Sit-ups and leg raises intensely recruit the psoas and, in people with an already hypertonic and shortened psoas, may aggravate low back pain and shortening.
-For people with psoas dysfunction, it is preferable to prioritize strengthening of the antagonists (gluteals, hip extensors) and iliopsoas stretches before introducing psoas-strengthening exercises.
+For psoas dysfunction, prioritize strengthening the antagonists (gluteals, hip extensors) and iliopsoas stretches before introducing psoas-strengthening exercises.

 Prognosis